 anu007tiger

 The './' tells BASH to execute the program in the current directory(ignoring your PATH directories) and you'll see the executing 'tiger.sh'simply executes the commands contained in the text file line by line.
+If you want to issue multiple commands on the same line you canseparate them with a semi-colon.

 For instance: